 At school your child needs - a water bottle, sun hat, wellies in a bag, a coat, a book bag and a P.E. kit.
 Please ensure that all of your children's items are clearly named.

-Your child will be taking part in P.E. on a Friday morning.
+Your child will be taking part in P.E. on a Monday afternoon and Friday morning this half term.
 Please can you ensure that their P.E. kit is brought in, and it will be sent home at the end of every half term for washing.
 If your child has earrings, please ensure that these are removed on P.E. days, as they will not be allowed to take part in P.E. with earrings in.

 It is very important to us to promote British Values from an early age.
 This is how we do so: